nginxinc/nginx-gateway-fabric/docs/guides/integrating-cert-manager.md

 - The cert-manager annotation is present in the metadata – this enables the cert-manager integration, and tells cert-manager which ClusterIssuer configuration it should use for the certificates.
-- There are two Listeners configured, a http Listener on port 80, and a https Listener on port 443.
+- There are two Listeners configured, an HTTP Listener on port 80, and an HTTPS Listener on port 443.
   - The http Listener on port 80 is required for the HTTP01 ACME challenge to work.
 This is because as part of the HTTP01 Challenge, a temporary HTTPRoute will be created by cert-manager to solve the ACME challenge, and this HTTPRoute requires a Listener on port 80.
 See the [HTTP01 Gateway API solver documentation](https://cert-manager.io/docs/configuration/acme/http01/#configuring-the-http-01-gateway-api-solver)